MAKING IT ON BROADWAY: ACTORS' TALES OF CLIMBING TO THE TOP

 THE DIVERSITY HOAX is a book about diversity on campus, written by those who know it best – students.
 These essays by UC Berkeley law students from across the political spectrum offer hopeful solutions to an important problem in higher education today.
 They will motivate students nationwide to start exercising their right to free speech and express their diverse opinions on various topics, including what “diversity” really means.

-LAST TIME: LABOUR'S LESSONS FROM THE SIXTIES
+LAST TIME: LABOUR'S LESSONS FROM

-BY: AUSTIN MITCHELL, MP, AND DAVID WIENIR
+AND DAVID WIENIR

 BELLEW PUBLISHING CO, LTD. (1997)